Tennessee Labor Laws Guide

 An employee may likewise quit their job at any time and for any reason.

-Such a termination is called wrongful termination.
+Such type of termination is called wrongful termination.

-Employees in Tennessee cannot be discharged for:
+Employees in Tennessee can’t be discharged for:

-Employees who either voluntarily resign from a job or are discharged by the employer must be paid all wages earned no later than the next regularly scheduled payday or 21 days after the end of employment — whichever is later.
+Employees who voluntarily resign from a job or are discharged by the employer must be paid all wages earned no later than the next regularly scheduled payday or 21 days after the end of employment — whichever is later.

 Health insurance continuation in Tennessee